aaronahmid/RobotArm/README.md

 > download latest release
 > and run the setup.py script
 > if setup.py does not set things up correctly, run the ./temp_setup script
+> ## To install, make use of tempoary install script for now

 ## Basics
 - start arm api service